parishwolfe/5287-A2/README.md

 # Milestone 1

 * You will need to tear down at least one of the VMs prior to this assignment because we will need the master to be a m1.medium machine.
-On Chameleon, they allow you to resize it.
-I have tried this and it worked.
-So my suggestion is to resize say VM2 to m1.medium rather than having to terminate and recreate both VMs.
+   * Done.

 * Reuse and extend the playbooks to install all the necessary underlying packages you need to get Kubernetes work.
-    Done.
+   * Done.
 Playbook can be found [here](https://github.com/parishwolfe/5287-A2/blob/main/Ansible_Kubernetes/tasks/install_kubernetes.yaml) and [here](https://github.com/parishwolfe/5287-A2/blob/main/Ansible_Kubernetes/playbook_create_and_provision.yml).
 * Now do this manually for milestone 1:
     * Log into VM2 (master) and run the kubeadm command on master to create a cluster Done.